Ultimate Disney Cruise Line Planning Guide

-Are you thinking about taking a Disney cruise?
-If so, this guide is for you!
+Are you thinking about taking a Disney cruise vacation?
+If so, this planning guide is for you!

 If you have ever planned a family vacation to Walt Disney World, you may feel overwhelmed with organizing a trip with Disney Cruise Line.
 Rest assured, planning a Disney cruise is MUCH less tedious than preparing for a visit to WDW.

 Before you can prepare for a Disney cruise, you first need to complete the booking process for your Disney cruise vacation.
-You can find general information about the Disney Cruise Line ships, itineraries, and activities by visiting the official site.
+You can find general information about the Disney Cruise Line’s ships, itineraries, and activities by visiting the official DCL website.

 This countdown will help you remember to complete online check-in on time, which is SUPER important!
 We will discuss more about online check-in below.

-Disney Cruise Planning Guide [3-4 Months before Cruise]
+Disney Cruise Planning Timeline (3-4 Months before Cruise)

 Once you have secured your reservation with Disney Cruise Line, you can get started organizing details for your vacation.
 I created a printable planning guide you can download on Etsy to organize all of your travel details.